AlphaGraphics

 AlphaGraphics is a franchised chain of more than 270 independently owned and operated marketing service providers with full-service print shops.

-AlphaGraphics business centers are franchised by AlphaGraphics, Inc., part of the MBE Worldwide group of companies.
+AlphaGraphics business centers are franchised by AlphaGraphics, Inc., part of the Fortidia group of companies.

+History

 AlphaGraphics was founded by Rodger Ford in Tucson, Arizona, in 1969, and began franchising in 1979.

 In 1985, the company became the first desktop publishing retailer.
 By the late 1980s, AlphaGraphics became the first U.S.-based printing franchise to expand internationally.

 The company was purchased by the Pindar Group in 2001 and moved its headquarters to Salt Lake City, Utah.
 As of August 15, 2014, Art Coley stepped down as President.
 Gay Burke became Interim President and Executive Chairman of the Board.
-After the bankruptcy of the Pindar Group, the company was sold in 2014 to Western Capital Resources Inc.; since 2010, Blackstreet Capital has held a controlling interest in Western Capital Resources Inc.
+After Pindar Group entered administration in the United Kingdom in 2011, the company was sold in 2014 to Western Capital Resources Inc.; since 2010, Blackstreet Capital has held a controlling interest in Western Capital Resources Inc.

-In October 2017, MBE Worldwide acquired AlphaGraphics from Western Capital Resources.
+In October 2017, Fortidia acquired AlphaGraphics from Western Capital Resources.

 As of November 2018, the company has moved their corporate headquarters to Denver, Colorado.
-In August 2018, AlphaGraphics was ranked 60th in the Printing News' Top 100 Quick and Small Commercial Printers list.